ANNER87/Assurity/README.md

 	Download  plugins-manager.jar https://jmeter-plugins.org/install/Install/ and put it into lib/ext directory, then restart JMeter.

-Step3: Download the sscript folder along with test data file
+Step3: Download the script folder along with test data file

-Step4: Open JMeter and open the .jmx file
+Step4: Open JMeter and open the Assignment_AnnRoshaliSilva.jmx file

-Step5: Install the elements which are not in the initial JMeter
+Step5: Install the elements which are not in the initial JMeterfrom Plugin Manager

 Test Execution